 Unlike CMiC and Viewpoint, Unanet targets Architectural and Engineering firms with deep DCAA compliance needs for Gov Contractors like Deltek.
 Also, unlike its legacy counterparts, Unanet has a modern cloud-native interface.

 While Unanet can provide a complete package for project-centric firms, it still sits on top of other accounting packages such as Sage or SAP.
 They do it in the two-tier setting when larger companies need superior financial control at the corporate level.
 Furthermore, Unanet has a smaller market share than Viewpoint.
-For these reasons, Unanet lands at #8 on our top 10 construction ERP systems list.

 7. Microsoft Dynamics 365 F&O